 Punishing Axe Bash

 Sub-Zero has one of the fastest pokes in the game with his + having a start-up of 6 frames.
-Typically, he may try to poke after strings such as +, and +,, to stop you from attacking.
+Typically, he may try to poke after strings such as his +, and +,, to stop you from attacking.
 These strings leave Sub-Zero at -6 and -5 on block respectively.
 If your attack is slower than 11 or 12 frames, then you will be interrupted by Sub-Zero’s poke.
 In order to stop Sub-Zero from poking, use an attack that is faster than 11 or 12 frames, such as a poke or throw.

-The 2nd way to defend against Sub-Zero’s mix-up is to block low and only block high on reaction to the overhead.
-While extremely difficult, it is possible to react to Sub-Zero’s + has a start-up of 19 frames, it is possible to block it on reaction.
-This is extremely difficult and should only be done if you have strong reactions.
-Keep in mind that if you are focused on fuzzy guarding or reacting to Sub-Zero’s mix-up, you will be vulnerable to being thrown.
+Another way to defend against Sub-Zero’s mix-up is to block low and only block high on reaction to the overhead.
+While extremely difficult, it is possible to react to Sub-Zero’s overhead regardless of the low being delayed, effectively weakening his mix-up potential.
+Keep in mind that if you are focused on fuzzy guarding or reacting to Sub-Zero’s mix-ups, you’ll be vulnerable to being thrown.

 Countering Brutal Kick

-Sub-Zero’s Brutal Kick (+) is a slow, forward-advancing mid attack that leaves him anywhere from +4 to +6 on block depending on the distance.
-A lot of times, Sub-Zero will use this move at long-range to close the distance while gaining frame advantage.
-Since this move has a start-up of 28 frames, it can be punished on reaction.
-To punish +, you must either Flawless Block or interrupt it with a jab.
+Sub-Zero’s Brutal Kick (+) is a forward-advancing mid attack that leaves him anywhere from +4 to +6 on block depending on the distance.
+A lot of times Sub-Zero will use this move from afar to close the distance and start his offense.
+Since this move has a slow start-up of 28 frames, it can usually be punished on reaction by either Flawless Blocking and using an + or interrupting it with a jab.
 It should be noted that Sub-Zero’s + will trigger a Krushing Blow if it hits 2 times in a row.
 If you were previously hit by this move, then trying to punish it will be much riskier.

 Arctic Trap Setup